Prag8855/aab/content/guides/driving-licence.md

 ## How much does it cost?

-In total, it costs **2,000€ to 4,000€** to get your driving licence.[^0] The costs include:
+In total, it costs **around 4,000€** to get your driving licence.[^0]{{fail_on('2026-06-01')}} The costs include:

 - [ ] Eyesight test: [0€](https://www.fielmann.de/service/fuehrerschein-sehtest/) to 25€
 - [ ] Driving licence fees: {{DRIVING_LICENCE_FEE|cur}}€
 - [ ] Theory lessons: around 150€
 - [ ] Theoretical exam: 22.49€[^1]
-- [ ] Practical lessons: around 50€ for 45 minutes[^2]
+- [ ] Practical lessons: around 70€ for 45 minutes[^2]
-    - Interurban driving: minimum 5 × 45 minutes = 250€
+    - Interurban driving: minimum 5 × 45 minutes
-    - Highway driving: minimum 4 × 45 minutes = 200€
+    - Highway driving: minimum 4 × 45 minutes
-    - Driving at night: minimum 3 × 45 minutes = 150€
+    - Driving at night: minimum 3 × 45 minutes
-    - Extra practice: up to you.
+    - Extra practice if you need it.
 Most people take more lessons.
 - [ ] Practical exam: around 150€ for the driving school + 121.38€ for the TÜV/Dekra

 **For motorcyclists:** You also need around 1,000€ to 2,000€ for your motorcycle equipment: helmet, jacket, gloves, trousers and boots.
 Some driving schools will give you protective gear for your classes, but it's old and it doesn't fit well.